andrew-spade-acn/d3-react-presentation/PITCHME.md

 +++

 Functionality
-* The feature layer.
-"What does the thing do?".
-Functionality can be anywhere from a tiny helper function to an enormous framework.
+* What does the thing do?
 * Ex:
   * Cross-platform console colors with `Chalk`
   * A new approach to writing front-end code through `TypeScript`